rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 look at it, you can simply obtain a `const` view of it, but if you want to perform some mutation on that storage, you cannot do that in-place&mdash;that would allow you to violate one of the invariants of the string type, namely the one that says the storage is always well-formed.
-In order to achieve such direct mutation of the storage without breaking invariants, the only way to get a mutable view of the storage is to move it out of the ogonek string object.

 {% highlight cpp %}
 ogonek::text<utf8> t = g();